CBRE Facilitates $3.7M Multi-Tenant Retail Transaction in San Diego Suburb

 A multi-tenant retail property situated in the growing San Diego suburb of Santee, California, has officially traded hands for $3.7 million.
 The transaction highlights a continued flight to stability among commercial real estate investors seeking essential, service-oriented retail assets in secondary suburban markets.

 According to Shopping Center Business, the commercial real estate services firm CBRE arranged the $3.7 million sale of the multi-tenant retail building.
-The asset, which spans across two adjacent parcels, is physically located at 8781 Cuyamaca Street and 9822 Buena Vista Avenue.
-The property is positioned roughly 20 miles inland from downtown San Diego, anchoring a vital commercial corridor in the Santee submarket.
+The asset, which spans across two adjacent parcels totaling 16,390 square feet on 1.1 acres, is physically located at 8781 Cuyamaca Street and 9822 Buena Vista Avenue.
+The property is positioned approximately 18 miles northeast of downtown San Diego, anchoring a vital commercial corridor in the Santee submarket.
+The property was 90% leased at the time of sale.

 Key Details

-• Financial Terms: The asset closed at a final sale price of exactly $3.7 million.
+• Financial Terms: The asset closed at a final sale price of $3.7 million.

 • Property Location: The multi-tenant building is located at 8781 Cuyamaca St. and 9822 Buena Vista Ave. in Santee, Calif.